-Teaching staff are required to work an annual work year which commences on Monday and Tuesday of the week immediately previous to the start of school for students and ends the last week of attendance for students.
-Within the annual work year, teaching staff are required to be at the School to undertake instructional and supervisory responsibilities from Monday to Thursday, 8:00 a.m. to 2:45 p.m. and Friday 8:00 a.m. to 1:30 p.m.
+Teaching staff are required to work an annual work year which commences on the week immediately previous to the start of school for students and ends the last week of attendance for students.
+Within the first week of work, teachers will be only required to attend at the school for two (2) days.
+Within the annual work year, teaching staff are required to be at the school to undertake instructional and supervisory responsibilities from Monday to Thursday, 8:00 a.m. to 2:45 p.m. and Friday 8:00 a.m. to 1:30 p.m.